MatthewChappelle/BlogSpot/README.md

 ## Tests
 No active tests at this time.
 Feel free to reach out to me with any questions or concerns about functionality.

+Known Issues:
+html faintly showing on projects date not showing up comment feature inoperational no edit for previous posts

 ## Questions
 Feel free to reach out to me with questions, comments, concerns, and sarcastic remarks through my GitHub: [MatthewChappelle](https://github.com/MatthewChappelle) Or my email: [matt@gmail.com]